wredzio/core2/README.md

 - **Props**: Define explicit prop interfaces for all components
 - **Accessibility**: Always include ARIA labels, semantic HTML, keyboard navigation
 - **Mobile-first**: Write styles mobile-first, use responsive breakpoints from `device-sizes.ts`
+- **Tailwind-first**: Always try to use existing tailwind class, if missing add a new one

 ### Accessibility Requirements